nautobot/nautobot-app-ssot/docs/user/integrations/aristacv.md

 ## Usage

 This integration can sync data both `to` and `from` Nautobot.
-Once the integration has been installed successfully two new options are available under the [Nautobot Single Source of Truth (SSoT)](https://github.com/nautobot/nautobot-plugin-ssot) App.
+Once the integration has been installed successfully two new options are available under the [Nautobot Single Source of Truth (SSoT)](https://github.com/nautobot/nautobot-plugin-ssot) app.

 ![Arista Integration](../../images/aristacv-integration.png)